 Using Christmas Day and Easter, for the year you select, it calculates the Seasons each time.

 Advent always has 4 Sundays, but it can be either 3 or 4 weeks.
-When Advent 4 is on Dec 24th, the morning is Advent 4 and then the afternoon is Christmas Eve.
-The Advent Sundays are calculated finding the 4 Sundays before Dec 25th, even if one of those Sundays is Christmas Eve.
-There can be up to 2 Sundays after Christmas, but most years there is only one.
+When Advent 4 is on Dec 24th, the morning is Advent 4, and then the afternoon is Christmas Eve.
+The Advent Sundays are calculated by finding the four Sundays before Dec 25th, even if one of those Sundays is Christmas Eve.
+There can be up to two Sundays after Christmas, but most years, there is only one.

 This is the twelve days of Christmas.
-Twelve days after Christmas (25 Dec) is Epiphany (6 Jan).
-The Sunday nearest to 6 Jan can be celebrated as Epiphany Sunday, or the first Sunday after Epiphany (The Baptism of the Lord).
+Twelve days after Christmas (Dec 25) is Epiphany (Jan 6).
+The Sunday nearest to Jan 6 can be celebrated as Epiphany Sunday, or the first Sunday after Epiphany (The Baptism of the Lord).
 Epiphany Sundays are then counted until the Sunday before Ash Wednesday.
-The reading labeled the Last week of Epiphany, is always last.
-So, if you have 5 weeks of Epiphany, instead of celebrating the fifth week, you celebrate the Last Sunday.
-A good way to remember is that the Last Sunday of Epiphany has the Ash Wednesday readings.
+The reading labeled the Last week of Epiphany is always last.
+So, if you have five weeks of Epiphany, instead of celebrating the fifth week, you celebrate the Last Sunday.
+An excellent way to remember is that the Last Sunday of Epiphany has the Ash Wednesday readings.

 Lent always has 46 days, 40 not counting the Sundays (which are a Feast day in Lent).
 It is always calculated back from Easter.
-Lent, like Advent and the Easter Season, have fixed number of Sundays, and other seasons expand and contract to fit them.
+Like Advent and the Easter Season, Lent has a fixed number of Sundays, and other seasons expand and contract to fit them.

-In 325CE the Council of Nicaea established that Easter would be held on the first Sunday after the first full moon occurring on or after the spring equinox.
+In 325CE, the Council of Nicaea established that Easter would be held on the first Sunday after the first full moon occurring on or after the spring equinox.
 From that point forward, the Easter date depended on the ecclesiastical approximation of March 21 for the equinox.
-Easter is delayed by 1 week if the full moon is on Sunday.
-Easter can be as early March 21st as in the year 1818 as or late as 10 May in the year 2268.
+Easter is delayed by one week if the full moon is on Sunday.
+Easter can be as early March 21st as in the year 1818 or as late as May 10 in the year 2268.